whipper-team/whipper/README.md

 - python-cddb, for showing but not using disc info if not in MusicBrainz
 - pycdio, for drive identification
   - Required for drive offset and caching behavior to be stored in the config file
+- libsndfile, for reading wav files
+- flac, for reading flac files

 Additionally, if you're building from a git checkout:
 - autoconf